JSB2010/jacobbarkin.com/CONTRIBUTING.md

-# Contributing to Jacob Barkin Portfolio
+# Contributing

-Thank you for considering contributing to this project!
-Here are some guidelines to help you get started.
+Thank you for your interest in contributing to the Jacob Barkin Portfolio!

+## Getting Started

+Please refer to the **[Development Guide](./DEVELOPMENT.md)** for instructions on:
+-   Setting up your local environment.
+-   Running the development server.
+-   Understanding the project scripts.

+## Architecture

+To understand the codebase structure and technology stack, please read the **[Architecture Documentation](./docs/ARCHITECTURE.md)**.

-## Development Process
+## Pull Requests

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`).
-3. Make your changes
+3. Commit your changes.
-4. Run the development server to test your changes (`npm run dev`)
-5. Commit your changes (`git commit -m 'Add some amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch.
-7. Open a Pull Request
+5. Open a Pull Request.

-## Pull Request Process

-1. Ensure your code follows the existing style
-2. Update the README.md with details of changes if appropriate
-3. The PR will be merged once it's reviewed and approved

-## Code Style

-- Follow the existing code style
-- Use TypeScript for type safety
-- Use Tailwind CSS for styling
-- Use shadcn UI components when possible
-- Follow accessibility best practices

-## Questions?

-If you have any questions, feel free to open an issue or contact me directly.